A Cup of Trembling

 He masterminded the strategy which enabled Iran to advance its nuclear weapons program behind a smoke screen of diplomatic engagement and very soothing rhetoric.

 Now I know: Rouhani doesn't sound like Ahmadinejad.
-But when it comes to Iran's nuclear weapons program, the only difference between then is this: Ahmadinejad was a wolf in wolf's clothing.
+But when it comes to Iran's nuclear weapons program, the only difference between them is this: Ahmadinejad was a wolf in wolf's clothing.

 Rouhani is a wolf is sheep's clothing, a wolf who thinks he can pull the eyes the wool over the eyes of the international community.